 River restoration contributes to flood risk management by supporting the natural capacity of rivers to retain water.
-As flood risk consists of damage times occurance, flood risk management needs to reduce either the damage, or the likelihood of floods to occur, or both.
-River restoration reduces the likelihood of high water levels, and improves the natural funtions of the river at same time.
+As flood risk consists of damage times occurence, flood risk management needs to reduce either the damage, or the likelihood of floods to occur, or both.
+River restoration reduces the likelihood of high water levels, and improves the natural functions of the river at same time.

 Classic flood risk management

 In a natural river system a river spreads water beyond its banks and over extended areas of a floodplain during periods of high water.
 In order to protect property and contain waters, the classic flood risk management approach is to constrain watercourses.
 This is commonly done by building dykes and straightening rivers to increase discharge capacity, dredging to deepen channels, and building reservoirs and artificial retention areas to store excess waters.

 While this generally reduces the likelihood of flooding, in the event of extremely high waters it increases the amount of damage if the engineered system is overwhelmed or fails.
 Without natural features such as wetlands and meanders, excess waters cannot be absorbed.
 Any breach will release an enormous amount of water, with potentially catastrophic consequences.
 Continuously reinforcing and building higher dykes cannot overcome this weakness, and is a very expensive option.
 Historically, engineering solutions upstream have created peak flows downstream, leading to more engineering.
 Moreover, climate change scenarios predict more extreme weather events and higher sea levels.
 A new approach is needed.